 • A doctor’s letter outlining treatment plans for any medical conditions your parents may have

-• Health insurance card if their insurance covers the exam
+• A health insurance card if their insurance covers the exam

 • Government-issued photo identification